 Sales of a substantial number of shares of our common stock in the public market after this offering, or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
-Based on the number of shares of common stock outstanding as of December 31, 2018, upon the closing of this offering, we will have shares of common stock outstanding, assuming no exercise of our outstanding options (and no exercise of the underwriters' option to purchase additional shares from us).
+Based on the number of shares of common stock outstanding as of December 31, 2018, upon the closing of this offering, we will have shares of common stock outstanding options (and no exercise of the underwriters' option to purchase additional shares from us).